Year 1 Chad: Shakeela Iqbal and Tara Sode

 It is good practise for children to re-read books that they are familiar with or have read before.
 Therefore, it is likely that children will be given books that they have read before.
 Books will be sent home each week and should be returned each Wednesday.

-In Year One, we use ‘Talk 4 Writing’ to support pupils with their writing.
-Initially, children will learn a text off-by-heart using story maps and actions before using their own creativity to adapt features of the text such as the characters, settings or plot to generate a story of their own.
+In Year One, we use ‘Write Stuff’ to support pupils with their writing.
+Initially, children will explore a text and learn a variety of linguistic features to write sentences each week before using their own creativity to adapt features of the text such as the characters, settings or plot to generate a story of their own.
 Children are encouraged to use their phonics knowledge to write, with expected outcomes dependent on each child and what they achieved at the end of Reception.